 Shuja opened the innings with Hanif Muhammad and batted steadily, but Pakistan lost four wickets for 63 by the close of the day.
 The early stages of the fourth day suggested an early victory for England.

 Pakistan at one stage were 82 for 8, but again they came back strongly.
 The last two wickets doubled the total, Wazir Muhammad and Zulfiqar Ahmed adding 58 for the 9th wicket.
 Wazir Muhammad spent half an hour over his first run and played a defiant inning of two and three-quarter hours.
 Wardle finished with impressive figures of 7 for 56.

 England needed 168 to win and appeared keen to get the runs in the two hours thirty-five minutes available that evening.
 Reg Simpson and Peter May put on 51 in forty minutes for the second wicket.
 Peter May batted beautifully for 53 and when the left victory for England seemed near, only 59 runs were needed with seven wickets to fall.

 England started the last day, requiring 43 to win with four wickets left.
-In 55 minutes the match was over, the cautious methods of remaining England batsmen providing to no avail.
+In 55 minutes the match was over, and the cautious methods of the remaining England batsmen were provided to no avail.
 Fazal Mehmood considerably by the safe wicket-keeping of Imtiaz Ahmed who held seven catches in the match.